 As Communications Manager of the Shared Value Initiative, Alicia leads the Initiative’s strategic communications thinking in order to strengthen the brand and engage global partners in its mission to build a community of leaders who find business opportunities in addressing societal challenges.

 Alicia worked as the Marketing Communications Manager at Northeast Energy Efficiency Partnerships, a nonprofit whose mission is to accelerate energy efficiency as a core strategy to meet energy needs in a carbon-constrained world, where she oversaw a marketing team to provide strategic direction, campaign and message development, content creation, media outreach, website support, digital marketing, and event marketing targeted to a wide range of audiences.
 Previously, she worked as an Investor Relations Associate at Econergy, an international developer of clean power projects in North and South America.
 She has a BA in Political Science from Bates College.

 Georgina Hurst, Program Manager

 Georgina.Hurst@sharedvalue.org | +1 617.502.6129

-Prior to her role with the Shared Value Initiative, Georgie was a writer at Institutional Investor magazine in New York, where she largely covered political, economic, and financial developments across emerging markets as well as trends in impact investing.
-She also created extensive databases for the world’s largest hedge funds and fund of funds.
-Through conversations with the industry’s leading executives, she learned firsthand how the global financial community can mobilize capital and allocate investments to effect social change and drive economic development worldwide.
+Prior to her role with the SVI, Georgie was a writer at Institutional Investor magazine in New York, where she largely covered political, economic, and financial developments across emerging markets as well as trends in impact investing.
+She created databases for the world’s largest hedge funds and fund of funds.
+Through conversations with the industry’s leading executives, she learned firsthand how the global financial community can mobilize capital and allocate investments to drive economic development and societal change worldwide.

-Georgie has a BA in Global Studies (concentration in international economic policy) and Economics at Colby College.
+Georgie has a BA in Global Studies (concentration in international economic policy) and Economics from Colby College.e.